WalletHub, Financial Company

 - Review and confirm your request: Double-check all transfer details, then click “Continue” to finalize your request.

 You can transfer up to 240,000 Marriott points per day.
-Transfers aren’t instant, so it’s best to allow a few days and avoid waiting until the last minute if you plan to book flights.
+Transfers aren’t instant, so allow a few days for processing and avoid waiting until the last minute when booking flights.
 You'll also get a 5,000-point bonus for every 60,000 points you transfer.

 Is It Worth It to Transfer Marriott Points to Southwest?